 What Can I Do with a Psychology Doctorate?

 Earning a PsyD opens up doors to employment in a variety of occupations that help people.
-Some graduates go into private practice as psychologists and therapists.
-Others find work at schools, hospitals, mental health facilities, government agencies, and businesses.
+Some graduates go into private practice as psychologists while others find work at schools, hospitals, mental health facilities, government agencies, and businesses.

 PsyD Salaries and Career Outlook